Residence Hall Policies

 Excessive Cleaning Policy

-Students are expected to clean up after their use of public areas of dorms so that everyone may enjoy the use of the space.
+Students are expected to clean up after their use of public areas of residence halls so that everyone may enjoy the use of the space.
 Building attendants are employed to conduct normal cleaning and maintenance of the buildings.
 Sometimes, though, areas require extra cleaning that is beyond what is considered normal.
 Excessive clean up will be considered, but not limited to: vomit and/or other bodily fluids; large quantities of beverage and food debris; floors covered in sticky residue; broken furniture; and other damage.

 Cleaning kits that include brooms, cleaning solution, and other cleaning equipment are available for checkout from F&M.